 What are Milia?

 Milia are very common pearly-white bumps, most commonly seen around the eyes and the upper cheeks.
 They are tiny cysts that contain keratin and sebum (lipid epithelial plugs or epidermal inclusion cysts).
-Milia are a dome shape, 1-3mm in diameter, sitting just under the skin surface.
-Milia are often seen in clusters and can occur anywhere on the body.
+Milia are usually a dome-shape, 1-3mm in diameter, sitting just under the skin surface.
+They are often seen in clusters and can occur anywhere on the body.

 Although milia are harmless and do not usually cause any problems or discomfort, some people do not like how they affect their cosmetic appearance.